imchlorine/PTVTimetable/README.md

 5. Run the code again, you will see your timetable if all the values are valid and correct.
 (If something wrong, please report an issue with all the values you changed, and I will look into it for you)

-6. Go to your Widgets library and find Scriptable, make sure pick the Middle/Large one and Add Widget to your home screen (Not suport layout for Small Widget)
+6. Go to your Widgets library and find Scriptable, make sure pick the Middle/Large one and Add Widget to your home screen (Not support layout for Small Widget)

 7. Long press the Widget and go Edit Widget.
 Choose the `Script` you Added, set `When Interacting` to `Run Script`, so you can manually update your timetable by tapping the widget, leave `Parameter` empty